 Tips for newbies: Let's talk protein

-With meat-centric diets a meal often consists of a single large piece of protein (such as beef, chicken or fish), something starchy (potatoes or rice), and a small serving of vegetables.
+With meat-centric diets, a meal often consists of a single large piece of protein (such as beef, chicken or fish), something starchy (like potatoes or rice), and a small serving of vegetables.

 With plant-based or vegetarian meals, like this Green Lasagna, you'll often find lots of vegetables along with 2 or more sources of protein.